nmascot/LiftTors/README.txt

 * ExSmooth.gp: the representation is that afforded by the whole 2-torsion of a smooth plane curve, namely the Klein quartic (genus 3).

 These examples are intended to demonstrate the functionalities of this package.

-To run them, first compile the package by typing "make all", and then start GP (version = "aurel-matmod-ZpXQ" git branch) and type read("ExX.gp") where X is either "Hyper" or "Smooth".
+To run them, first compile the package by typing "make all", and then start GP and type read("ExX.gp") where X is either "Hyper" or "Smooth".

-This package is provided in the hope it will be useful but comes without any guarantee whatsoever.
+This package is provided in the hope it will be useful, but comes without any guarantee whatsoever.

 Nicolas Mascot, September 1, 2018